 Many older cities, including parts of Detroit, use what’s called a combined sewer system.
 This means a single, large pipe is responsible for carrying both the wastewater from your home (from toilets, sinks, and showers) and the stormwater runoff from streets and gutters.
 While efficient on a dry day, these systems can be easily overwhelmed during a storm.
 A separate sewer system, which is more common in newer developments, keeps these two water sources apart with dedicated pipes for sewage and stormwater.
 Because combined systems have to handle a sudden, massive volume of rainwater on top of the usual sewage flow, they are far more likely to reach capacity and cause backups.

-What Happens When the System is Overloaded
+What Happens When the System Overloads

 When a heavy storm hits, the public sewer system can get more water than it was designed to handle.
 The ground becomes saturated and can’t absorb any more moisture, so all that extra rainwater floods into the sewer lines.
 If the system is overloaded, it simply can’t drain the water away fast enough.
 The pressure builds, and the water looks for an escape route.
 Unfortunately, that often means reversing course and flowing back up through the pipes connected to your home.
 This can lead to messy and stressful backups in your basement floor drains, tubs, or toilets.
 Installing a backflow preventer is one of the best ways to protect your home from this kind of municipal backup.